 What fluid goes in the front differential?

-The fluid used in the front differential can vary based on the vehicle's make and model.
-Here are the most common types:
+The type of fluid used in the front differential can vary depending on the make and model of the vehicle.
+Some common types of differential fluids include:

 What fluid goes in the front axle?